 Specific job routing

-The customer had a need to process jobs in a specific order.
-They wanted to use the job title to move the job to a specific queue.
+The customer needed to process jobs in a particular order.
+They wanted to use the job title to move the job to a particular queue.
 Then, they were processing jobs one at a time, using the queue and other criteria.
 They also wanted to suspend queues from the user interface and have that influence the process as well.

 RPM already provides many ways to determine the order in which jobs process.
-This customer benefits from getting exactly what they needed.
+This customer benefits from getting precisely what they needed.

 Job routing by content